apache/iceberg/site/docs/aws.md

 3. Add [hadoop-aws](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-aws) as a runtime dependency of your compute engine.
 4. Configure AWS settings based on [hadoop-aws documentation](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html) (make sure you check the version, S3A configuration varies a lot based on the version you use).

-## AWS client customization
+## AWS Client Customization

 Many organizations have customized their way of configuring AWS clients with their own credential provider, access proxy, retry strategy, etc.
 Iceberg allows users to plug in their own implementation of `org.apache.iceberg.aws.AwsClientFactory` by setting the `client.factory` catalog property.

-### AssumeRoleAwsClientFactory
+### Cross-Account and Cross-Region Access

-It is a common use case for organizations to have a centralized AWS account for Glue metastore and S3 buckets, and use different accounts for different teams to access those resources.
+It is a common use case for organizations to have a centralized AWS account for Glue metastore and S3 buckets, and use different AWS accounts and regions for different teams to access those resources.
 In this case, a [cross-account IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) is needed to access those centralized resources.
 Iceberg provides an AWS client factory `AssumeRoleAwsClientFactory` to support this common use case.
 This also serves as an example for users who would like to implement their own AWS client factory.